dwleonhardt/shhhhhh/ipfs.md

 [Resources](#resources)

 ## What is IPFS?
-The Interplanetary File System, or IPFS, is a protocol for file storage written in Go.
-Files are hashed before storage, with the optional addition of asymmetric encryption.
-Files are then stored on a peer-to-peer network and can be shared securely.
+* The Interplanetary File System, aka IPFS
+* Protocol for P2P file storage
+* Written in Go
+* Files are stored on the network and may be accessed by their corresponding hash
+* Optional addition of asymmetric encryption, allowing files to be shared securely

 ## Maturity

 * Developed by Protocol Labs
-*
+* Work started in 2010, but

 ## Use Cases

 * Catalan independence referendum
-* Wikipedia mirror
+* Uncensored mirror for Wikipedia
 * Filecoin

 ## Implementation Notes